-PRODUCT: Saffron, the world's most expensive spice, is derived from the crocus flower, Crocus sativus.
+Product: Saffron, the world's most expensive spice, is derived from the crocus flower, Crocus sativus.
 Saffron is a food flavouring and coloring agent.

-STATUS: Switzerland-based synthetic biology company, Evolva, has identified and built the metabolic pathways that result in three of saffron's key chemical compounds related to colour and flavour.
-The pathways are inserted into microbes to produce the compounds through fermentation (bypassing the need for crocus flowers).
+Status: Evolva, a Swiss synthetic biology company, has completed an R&D process and is moving toward commercialization.
+The company has identified and built the metabolic pathways that result in three of saffron's key chemical compounds related to colour and flavour.
+The pathways are inserted into microbes to produce the compounds through fermentation, bypassing the need for crocus flowers.

-AFFECTED COUNTRY/REGION: Iran accounts for over 90% of world saffron production.
+Affected Country/Region: Iran accounts for over 90% of world saffron production.
 Spain, India, Morocco, Greece, Turkey, Kashmir and Afghanistan are minor producers.